sweetyNic/delta-demeo/README.md

 # delta-demeo
-This is demo for Git &amp; Github class
+This is demo for Git &amp; Github class today.